Overview of a spinal disc prolapse

-Many people use the phrase “prolapsed disc” synonymously with terms such as “herniated disc,” “slipped disc,” and “ruptured disc.”
-While this is fine for common usage, a prolapsed disc technically refers to the second of four stages of disc rupture.
-Along the route to fully rupturing, the discs in your spine may pass through four distinct stages.
+Many people use the phrase prolapsed disc synonymously with terms such as herniated disc, slipped disc, and ruptured disc.
+However, a prolapsed disc technically refers to the second of four stages of disc rupture.
+These stages are:

-- Disc Degeneration – During this stage, the outer walls of your intervertebral discs are weakened, but no visible external changes have occurred.
-It is unlikely that you will experience any symptoms at this stage.
+- Disc Degeneration.
+During this stage, the outer wall of a disc is weakened, but no visible external changes have occurred.
+It is less likely for nerve compression to occur at this stage.

-- Disc Prolapse – The outer wall of the disc begins to change shape and bulge out into the spinal canal.
-You may begin to feel symptoms at this stage if the distended disc exerts pressure on your spinal cord or the nerve roots that extend from it.
+- Disc Prolapse.
+The outer wall of the disc begins to change shape and bulge out into the spinal canal.
+You may begin to feel symptoms at this stage if the damaged disc exerts pressure on your spinal cord or the nerve roots that extend from it.

-- Extrusion – In this stage, the gel-like inner core of your discs has broken through a tear in the disc’s outer wall, but has yet to leak out into the spinal canal.
+- Extrusion.
+In this stage, the gel-like inner core of your disc has broken through a tear in the disc’s outer wall, but the material is still attached to the disc.

-- *Sequestration *- In this final stage, the gel-like substance has left the disc and leaked into your spinal canal.
-It is almost certain that you will feel symptoms at this stage, as the inner gel contains proteins that will inflame nerves that they come into contact with.
+- Sequestration.
+In this final stage, the gel-like substance has left the disc and leaked into your spinal canal.
+It is much more likely that you will feel symptoms at this stage, as the inner gel contains proteins that inflame the nerves they come into contact with.

 - Age-related deterioration

 - Repetitive stress due to occupation or lifestyle